Cervator/ArtifactoryFuns/README.md

 ## Steps

 See the individual directories for more technical details on each topic - this part covers the very beginning which starts with Argo CD.
+You may want to look for any top-level Kubernetes secrets that may be needed for individual apps to get online first (for instance the Jenkins OAuth secret for GitHub logins)

 1. Kick off the process with `helm install terargo-argocd . -f values.yaml --namespace argocd --create-namespace` in the "argocd" directory (cd there with a terminal or use something like monokle.io's IDE)
-1. Stuff should spin up in a few minutes, both Argo CD and an initial application "ingress-control" that sets up an ingress controller (and more) - get its IP and apply that to the domain (likely hosted on namecheap.com for Terasology stuff)
+1. Stuff should spin up in a few minutes, both Argo CD and an initial application "ingress-control" that sets up an ingress controller (and more - there may be a several minute pause between Argo appearing and it acting on ingress stuff) - get its IP and apply that to the domain (likely hosted on namecheap.com for Terasology stuff)
-  * You may have to wait a bit here depending on the mood of DNS replication ...
+  * You may have to wait a bit here depending on the mood of DNS replication and/or try in a new browser or incognito mode, maybe after running something like `ipconfig /flushdns`
 1. Verify that `https://argocd.[yourdomain]` pulls up, log in with `admin` to validate further (see dedicated readme) (you'll have to OK an invalid cert - plain http will hit a redirect loop on login)
   * Get the password with `kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d && echo` (works readily within a Google Cloud Shell, less so on Windows)
 1. With the domain confirmed go edit `argocd/templates/argocd-ingress.yaml` and comment out the `letsencrypt-staging` line in favor of the `letsencrypt-prod` line to allow Lets Encrypt to pull a fully valid certificate next try.
 Commit & push to Git.
   * Naturally if we've already done that this repo will show current state not the pristine ready to work from scratch state - if redoing you'll have to swap from prod back to stage first.
+  * Swapping the TLS config between Stage and Prod may go weird if Kubernetes tries to "reuse" part of the secrets.
+Applying in Argo may be enough to reset this properly?
 1. Click the button to synchronize Argo CD _inside_ Argo CD - yep it manages itself!
 You may get funny behavior for a moment as Argo redeploys itself.
   * Note that the Argo app for Argo itself may show as out of sync even before updating Git - when the app is established an extra k8s label may be affixed to the related resources
 1. Sync other apps as desired, such as Artifactory - other apps should already be configured to start with production-level Lets Encrypt, you only need the extra step the first time (with Argo)